drakeor/koiz-os/README.md

 - Write output to a serial port for logging (DONE)

+# In Progress Features

+- Starting libc functions (IN PROGRESS)

+- Adding Interrupts (IN PROGRESS)

 # Planned Features (in order of development)

-- Starting libc functions (IN PROGRESS)
+- Keyboard support

 - Adding self-tests

-- Adding Interrupts

 - Malloc

 - Shell

-- Keyboard support

 - Userspace application